-Pinhole viewer: an optical device with a pin-sized hole that creates an image.
+Pinhole viewer: an optical device with a pin-sized hole that creates an image

-Reflection: the change in the direction of light as it bounces off an object.
+Reflection: the change in the direction of light as it bounces off an object

-Telescope: instrument used to look at distant objects.
+Telescope: instrument used to look at distant objects

-Retina: inner part of the eye that receives and transmits images to the brain via the optic nerve.
+Retina: inner part of the eye that receives and transmits images to the brain via the optic nerve

-Pupil: opening in the eye that regulates the amount of light that enters the eye.
+Pupil: opening in the eye that regulates the amount of light that enters the eye

 2. Ask students if they can compare how our eyes work to how a camera or telescope works.
 What is needed in order for any of these three to function properly?
 Allow students to share their ideas and suggestions with the class, before you mention that light is an important component in the proper functioning of all of these things.
 Inform students that by constructing pinhole viewers, they will observe the importance of light to making an image.

-4. Instruct students to roll the piece of black construction paper to form an outer tube around the toilet paper tube, so that the toilet paper tube end covered in wax paper is inside the black construction paper tube.
+4. Instruct students to roll the piece of black construction paper to form an outer tube around the toilet paper tube, so that the toilet paper tube end that's covered in wax paper is inside the black construction paper tube.
 The open end of the toilet paper tube should be aligned with the end of the black construction paper tube.
 Students should secure the black paper with tape and label the construction paper tube, “Wax Paper.”

 5. Have students cover the open end of the toilet paper tube with a square of aluminum foil, and secure it in place with another rubber band.
 Then they should use a pushpin to carefully poke a small hole in the center of the aluminum foil.

 7. Take students outside with their pinhole viewers and observation sheets.
 Demonstrate how to use the pinhole viewer by looking into the open end of the black construction paper tube.
-Pinhole viewers work best in bright sunlight, by looking at the tree or roof line against the sky.
+Pinhole viewers work best in bright sunlight, by looking at a tree or roof line against the sky.

 8. Have students look through the pinhole viewers and record their observations.
 They should include sketches whenever possible.
 Is the image clear?
 Is the image in color?
 Does the image appear right-side up?